TheWinczi/AI_HR_Job_Change_Prediction/README.md

 ---

 ## Data details and dependencies
-> As seen in the diagrams below input data counts belong to each category is varies greatly and is not evenly distributed
+> As seen in the dcharts below, input data counts belong to each category is varies greatly and is not evenly distributed
 > ![data_counts_details](img/data_counts_details.png)

-> As seen in the charts below, the input data does not show any clear dependencies between a specific category and target.
-However, there is some relationship between the city and the target
+> As seen in the charts below, input data does not show any clear dependencies between a specific category and target.
+However, there could be a relationship between the city development index and the target
 > ![data_dependencies](img/data_dependencies.png)

 ---
-#TODO...
+# TODO...

 ---